bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Difficulty Skull sound effect should be different from buttons.
 Also different from each skull - more spooky/lower pitched on higher difficulties.
 			- [ ] can just have a base noise and 5 versions pitched down.
 		- [ ] The Start button sound should be louder.
 But the sound itself is fine.
 But maybe it should be watery?
-		- [ ] Crackling fire instead of windstorm for now.
-Should fade in at start.
 		- [ ] More dramatic swoosh sound for changing characters, not enough impact.
 			- [ ] Don't need a click for the arrows then, just do a swoosh
 	- [ ] **Additions**